klauspost/compress/s2/README.md

   -bench int
     	Run benchmark n times.
 No output will be written -blocksize string
     	Max  block size.
 Examples: 64K, 256K, 1M, 4M.
-Must be power of two and <= 4MB (default "1M")
+Must be power of two and <= 4MB (default "4M")
   -c	Write all output to stdout.
 Multiple input files will be concatenated -cpu int
-    	Compress using this amount of threads (default 12) -faster
+    	Compress using this amount of threads (default CPU_THREADS]) -faster
     	Compress faster, but with a minor compression loss -help